CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-findtyperef-method.md

 ## <a name="parameters"></a>Paramètres
  `tkResolutionScope`
- [in] Un jeton ModuleRef, AssemblyRef ou TypeRef qui spécifie le module, un assembly ou un type, respectivement, dans lequel la référence de type est défini.
+ [in] A ModuleRef, AssemblyRef, or TypeRef token that specifies the module, assembly, or type, respectively, in which the type reference is defined.

  `szName`
- [in] Le nom de la référence de type à rechercher.
+ [in] The name of the type reference to search for.

  `ptr`
- [out] Pointeur vers le jeton TypeRef correspondant.
+ [out] A pointer to the matching TypeRef token.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]